Article at a Glance:

 Due to the potential for misuse, people are sometimes tested for the presence of Adderall for employment or legal purposes.
-People who use Adderall as a prescription medication or as a recreational drug often wonder how long Adderall will have an effect on them and how long it can be detected during testing.
+People who use Adderall as a prescription medication or as a recreational drug may wonder how long it will affect them or how long it can be detected during testing.

 Lengths of Time in the Body

-The time that a medicine or drug remains in the body is normally calculated using the drug’s half-life.
-The half-life is the amount of time that it takes to reduce the amount of the drug in the body by half, and several half-lives are needed to eliminate the drug.
+The time that a medicine or drug remains in the body is normally calculated using the drug’s half-life, or the amount of time that it takes to reduce the amount of the drug in the body by half.
+Several half-lives are needed to eliminate the drug.

 Durations & Dosages